williscool/modern_js_app/design_notes.md

 - tslint and airbnb config
 - prettier (make sure to pin it to an exact realease!)
 - make sure we can build here
+- find a nice theme for it ( good looking form from material ui)